dashevo/wallet-lib/docs/getting-started/quickstart.md

 };
 const wallet = new Wallet(opts);
 wallet.getAccount().then((account) => {
-  // At this point, account has fetched all UTXOs if they exists const balance = account.getTotalBalance();
+  // At this point, account has fetched all UTXOs if they exist const balance = account.getTotalBalance();
   console.log(`Balance: ${balance}`);